 Most people have countless birthdays, appointments, and other important events to keep track of every week.
 Even if you have a great memory, sticking all of this in a digital calendar (with reminders!) can free up a ton of your mental energy.

-One great thing about the 21st century is that “paying the bills” is quickly becoming a (super-stressful yet also boring) thing of the past.
-You can automate practically any payment online now, even sending physical checks through your bank.
-Take a look at your bills once a month or so, to ensure everything’s moving and be aware of the amounts, and leave the rest to the robots.
+One great thing about the 21st century is that “paying the bills” is quickly becoming a thing of the past.
+You can automate practically any payment online, even sending physical checks through your bank.
+So take a look at your bills once a month to ensure everything’s moving and be aware of the amounts.
+From there, you can leave the rest to the robots.

-The single biggest obstacle to saving up money is always the person doing it.
-There is a clear consensus that those who have their savings on autopilot consistently save far more than those who don’t.
-You can set up auto-transfers with your bank, or try one of the many nifty modern apps like Acorns that help people build for the future without even thinking about it.
+The single biggest obstacle to saving money is always the person doing it.
+However, there is a clear consensus that those who have their savings on autopilot consistently save far more than those who don’t.
+You can set up auto-transfers with your bank or try one of the many nifty modern apps like Acorns that help people build for the future without thinking about it.

-As another use of so-called “soft automation,” you can put your own beneficial behaviors on autopilot by learning to build up strong habits.
-Habits are basically just a system of human automation.
+As another use of so-called “soft automation,” you can put your beneficial behaviors on autopilot by learning to build strong habits.
+Habits are essentially a system of human automation.
 They keep processes consistent, with relatively few errors, while reducing the mental energy needed.